Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Select the ActiveX Control option from the Insert Menu.

-6. Move the control near the HireDate Field and resize it as shown on the sample design of the Form given below:
+6. Move the control near the HireDate Field and resize it as shown in the sample design of the Form given below:

 Few Simple Rules of Date/Time Picker Control.

-The Error message indicates that the HireDate field cannot be left blank or you cannot remove Date Value from a field and make it blank unless you set the CheckBox Property of the Date and Time Picker Control to Yes.
+This error message indicates that the HireDate field cannot be left blank, and you also cannot clear the date value from the field once it has been set—unless the CheckBox property of the Date and Time Picker control is set to Yes.

 Important Settings.

-8. You may experiment with the Date Time Picker Control, keeping those points I have mentioned above, to understand the behavior of the Calendar control better.
+8. You can experiment with the Date and Time Picker control, keeping the points mentioned above, to better understand how the calendar behaves under different settings.

 Settings for Time Value.